Ahnaf-cyber/Smart-Agriculture-Monitoring-System-Python/README.md

 # Smart Agriculture Monitoring System (Python Project)

 ## Overview
-This is a Python-based Smart Agriculture Monitoring System developed as a university project.
-The system allows users to manage farmers, technicians, agricultural tasks, observations, and financial records in an organized way.
+This is a Python based Smart Agriculture Monitoring System developed as a university project.
+The system allows users to manage farmers, technicians, agricultural tasks, observations and financial records in an organized way.

 **It supports:**
 * GUI based interface (Tkinter)